TheSpiritMan/DevOps-Tools/01 Vagrant/README.md

 Vagrant is <b>Infrastructure as code</b>.
 It is used to manage hardware resources with the help of a code.
 It is mostly use to test our operation locally before uploading in the server.

-It uses a Virtualbox.
+It can use virtualization product such as: VirtualBox, VMware Fusion, or Hyper-V.

-So before using it you must have `virtualBox` in your system.
+So before using `vagrant` you must have `virtualBox` in your system.

-Visit this [Link](https://www.vagrantup.com/downloads) to install the vagrant in your machine.
+Visit this [Link](https://www.vagrantup.com/downloads) to install the `vagrant` in your machine.

 ### Getting Started